 an isolated position meeting the requirements of (a), (b) or (c) below:

 (a) A vehicle park supervised by an attendant who has been notified of the nature of the load and the whereabouts of the driver.

 (b) A public or private vehicle park where the vehicle is not likely to suffer damage from other vehicles, we include hotel carparks, multi-storey car parks or similar (does not include on street parking); or

 (c) A suitable open space separated from the public highway and from dwellings, where the public does not normally pass or assemble.
 We include the lorry parking area of a service station or an isolated area away from the road at a roadside rest stop in Europe.

 The driver, emergency services and the competent authorities must be notified in the event of loss or fire.

-In the UK when transporting EG products, the above supervision rules need not be followed if the vehicle is parked within a “safe and secure” place.
+The above supervision rules need not be followed if the vehicle is parked within a safe and secure place.

 When there is an immediate risk that public safety may be jeopardized, the emergency services should be immediately notified, all information must be given to them so that they can take appropriate action.